Kitware/SMQTK/README.md

 ### Setting up the data
 Most content description implementations require a model of some kind, and this in turn requires that there be some data corpus to train/generate the model from.
 For the purpose of this example, let us assume that this has already been done, and the descriptor specific model is located in a directory called `model`.
+See the section `Generating Models` below for more instructions on how to generated content descriptor implementation models, and the section `Forming File-based DataSets` for generating data sets from local files.

 ### Loading the data
 SMQTK uses a data abstraction system in order to mask where data actually exists.